saberland/saber/website/pages/docs/installation.md

 Then follow the intructions in your terminal, some npm scripts will be avaiable in this project:

 - `npm run dev`: Start dev server.
-- `npm run build`: Create a static production build.
+- `npm run generate`: Compile the application and generate static HTML files.
 - `npm run serve`: Serve the static production build.

 ## Start From Scratch